Love, Health And Wellness

 Maintaining an active and fulfilling social life can also feel impossible if you have anxiety or depression.
 While Social Anxiety Disorder is a specific diagnosis, any variant of anxiety or depression can impact your social life.

-Anxiety and depression inhibit not only your relationships with people you know but also your ability to make new friends.
+Anxiety and depression inhibit your relationships with people you know and your ability to make new friends.
 These conditions influence your behavior.
 Others may misinterpret your actions and treat you based on these interpretations.

-For example, they may see you as withdrawn or standoffish and keep their distance from you in return.
+For example, they may see you as withdrawn or standoffish and keep their distance from you.

-Fear of being in situations with unknown people or worry that people notice your anxiety or depression prevents your real personality from shining.
-You may find it difficult to make eye contact, join conversations, or be the center of attention.
+Fear of being in situations with unknown people creates a worry that people feel your anxiety or depression prevents your personality from shining.
+You may find eye contact, joining conversations, or being the center of attention are difficult.
 You may fear others judging you.

 You've probably now lost all desire to go out.
 Isolation begins to feel like a haven.
-But, you begin to feel disconnected, lonely, and you feel as if you have no friends.
-All of this leads to losing contact with old friends and finding no new ones.
+You begin to feel disconnected, lonely, and as if you have no friends.
+This leads to losing contact with old friends and finding no new ones.

 It can feel like a free fall into a dark chasm that cannot be stopped.
 These feelings lead to more anxiety and increased depression.
 You may feel complete despair over your situation.